thefrontside/microstates/README.md

 }, 1000);
 ```

-A variation of this pattern is the foundation of every reactive engine, including React, Vue, Ember & Angular.This pattern is so significant that we added a special way to integrate this pattern into Microstates via middleware.
+A variation of this pattern is the foundation of every reactive engine, including React, Vue, Ember & Angular.
+This pattern is so significant that we added a special way to integrate this pattern into Microstates via middleware.

 ## Middleware